ManangiBo/Git-Commands/README.md

  ```
  git add *.md
  ```
- >Note: .md is just an example you need to chose the formate of your actual file (.html, .js , .py, etc.)
+ >Note: .md is just an example format, you need to type the formate of the file you wish to add (.html, .js , .py, etc.)
  Remove File from commit stage
  ```
  git rm --cached <file name>